 Teaches systems, operations and performance limitations of the CRJ.
 Emphasizes operating practices, along with systems indoctrination, and procedures training.
 Includes systems and operations common to most turbine and transport category aircraft.
 Provides insight into the rigors of studying for ground school systems class.
 Utilizes lecture, demonstration, and cockpit procedure trainers.
 Student who complete the course should be prepared to pass the applicable written exam.
 May be delivered online. $100 course fee for software applies.

 For upper division Aviation majors.
 A current job in an aviation related field required prior to registering for this course.
 Course content is individualized, with students setting objectives in consultation with their faculty coordinator and their on-the-job supervisor.
 Credit is determined by the number of hours a student works during the semester.
 (One credit for each five hours of work per week.)
 May be repeated for a maximum of 8 credits toward graduation.
-Graded credit/no credit.
+May be graded credit/no credit.
 May be delivered online.